GluuFederation/docs-gg-prod/3.1.3.1/README.md

-# docs-credmanager-prod
+# docs-gg-prod
-Production documentation repo for the credential manager application.
+Production documentation repo for the Gluu Gateway application.